tibbben/geospatial-visualization/syllabus.md

 >  Assignments:

 -   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting
--   Construct a fully symbolized GIS and export the reulting map for import into a design application
+-   Construct a fully symbolized GIS and export the resulting map for import into a design application
+-   Complete final project
--   Be ready to present the export/import workflow in the next class meeting
+-   Be ready to present the export/import work flow and final project in the next class meeting

 >  [slide deck](slides/slides04.html)